YelenaMerzlyakova/ChoiceIDE/README.md

 There are other IDE's that have caught my eye like *PHPStorm* and *Sublime*.
 PHPStorm was too expensive and mostly used for backend and I've used sublime before so I prefer to try something new.

 In the end I have decided to go with **Visual Studio** because I have read that it's mostly used by Frontend Devs, something that I aspire to do in the future.
 It also seems that it's one of the easiest tools to use.
-Easy tools for simple code will be the motto to go by.
+Easy tools for simple code will be the motto to go by. :smirk:

 > “Controlling complexity is the essence of computer programming.”
 *(Brian Kernigan)*